michigan-musicer/michigan-musicer.github.io/_posts/2024-04-09-homecoming.md

 [^56]: Yes I'm obsessed.
 Look, they don't have the good stuff in my Polish city, alright?
 We have a bubble tea shop, but nothing of the same quality as in the US.

 I used to be so afraid that I would never get to tell them all the things I want to say.
-I no longer believe that's something we should fear, because for the people you care about, that's just true: there will always be something I want to say.
+I no longer believe that's something we should fear, because for the people you care about, that's just a fact: there will always be something left to say.
 That's okay.
 Love need not be spoken to be true.

 ![dtw](/assets/images/2024-04-09-homecoming/80-dtw.JPG)